German football : German Bundesliga 2017/2018 season preview

-- Champions and Cup winners: Bayern Munich (Champions League group stage)
+- Champions: Bayern Munich (Champions League group stage)

-- Third place: Bayer Leverkusen (Champions League group stage)
+- Third place and Cup winners: Borussia Dortmund (Champions League group stage)

-- Fifth place: Schalke (Europe League group stage)
+- Fifth place: Koln (Europe League group stage)

 The overall number of titles since 1903 for each club in German 1.
 Bundesliga and their league standings in the last five seasons.